Stuck in the middle with… mail

 We’ve made it sound simple, but we understand it’s not.
 Change is time-consuming, sometimes costly, and often stressful.
 Nonetheless, the future of communication is about meeting the customer where they want to be met.
 So if 248 people don’t particularly want to receive a physical letter, it might be time to contact them the way they want to be contacted.
-So save yourself the expense, and learn about the future of email.

 Paper vs pixels